 Before you can view your cycling ability, you must have a 7-day training history, VO2 max. data recorded in your user profile (About VO2 Max.
-Estimates, page 61), and power curve data from a paired power meter (Viewing Your Power Curve, page 66).
+Estimates, page 60), and power curve data from a paired power meter (Viewing Your Power Curve, page 65).

 Cycling ability is a measurement of your performance across three categories: aerobic endurance, aerobic capacity, and anaerobic capacity.
 Cycling ability includes your current rider type, such as climber.
-Information you enter in your user profile, such as body weight, also helps determine your rider type (Setting Up Your User Profile, page 116).
+Information you enter in your user profile, such as body weight, also helps determine your rider type (Setting Up Your User Profile, page 115).

-1 From the watch face, press O to view the cycling ability glance.

-NOTE: You may need to add the glance to your glances list (Customizing the Glances List, page 59).

-- 2 Press to view your current rider type. - 3 Press of your cycling ability (optional).
+1 From the watch face, press 📦 to view the cycling ability glance.
+NOTE: You may need to add the glance to your glances list (Customizing the Glances List , page 58).
+2 Press to view your current rider type.
+3 Press to view a detailed analysis of your cycling ability (optional).